ringo/stick/README.md

     app.enableLogging = true;

-Stick currently only provides the bare bones Application object, but the plan is to move middleware currently bundled with RingoJS over here and write some new one as well.
+Stick currently only provides the bare bones Application object, but the plan is to bundle some middleware useful for building real web sites.